k1monfared/coding/python/gpt/README.md

     export OPENAI_API_KEY="your_api_key"
     ```

-3. create an alias for the python script in your `~/.bashrc`.
+3. Download this folder and create an alias for the python script in your `~/.bashrc`.
     - I use conda for virtual environment and package management and I've installed the package in an env called `gpt`.
 So I'll have to activate that env first and then call the script.

     ```